jackblatch/techwithprivacy/content.md

 ### iMessages
 - You may want to handle iMessages even when you have an Android in certain cases.
 - In this case, BlueBubbles offers the ability to relay messages through to your Android phone over your own ngrok, Cloudflare or similar tunnel.
-	- You'll need a Mac computer that remains on so generally a Mac Mini is preferred.
+	- You'll need a Mac computer that remains on (Mac Mini recommended)
 	- You then setup the BlueBubbles app on the Mac and add the client to your phone

 ### Forwarding messages